libbitcoin/libbitcoin-explorer/README.md

 Obsoleted commands include those overtaken by industry standards or by changes to other commands.
 Others were based on interaction with network services other than the Bitcoin peer-to-peer network or [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server), making them redundant.
 Others were administrative interfaces to libbitcoin\_server and it was agreed that this scenario would be better handled independently.

 Because of this significant interface change and out of a desire to provide consistent naming across repositories, the repository name of this fork is **libbitcoin-explorer**.
-Therefore the program is called **explorer** and is referred to as **BX** as a convenience and out of respect for its ground-breaking predecessor.
+Therefore the program is called **Bitcoin Explorer** and is referred to as **BX** as a convenience and out of respect for its ground-breaking predecessor.

 ## Installation